NilStack/NKWatchActivityIndicator/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 An activity indicator library for Apple Watch and a sample to push limit of animation in watchOS 2.
 We are trying to implement beautiful indicators in [this fork of DGActivityIndicatorView](https://github.com/ninjaprox/DGActivityIndicatorView) and support ball scale, ball scale ripple, tow dots, three dots, ball zigzag, ball zigzag deflect animations now and will integrate more.
+**Static screenshots can't show the animation effect, please make sure see the gif below.**

 ![gif](https://db.tt/UAWEZ1AF)